-The Testing Center complies with requests from faculty members and the Texarkana College Office of Disabilities Services to assure that our students receive required accommodations when testing.
+The Testing Center complies with requests from faculty members and the Office of Disabilities Services to assure that students receive required accommodations when testing.

-Texarkana College students receiving testing accommodations should call 903-823-3278 to schedule a time to test.
-Examples of accommodations include oral administration, extended time, and an isolated environment.
-It is the student's responsibility to make necessary arrangements for accommodation with the instructor and to call and schedule a test in advance of the due date.
-It is advised that students call Ms. Turner as soon as a test is assigned to ensure that the test can be scheduled before the due date.
+Students receiving testing accommodation should schedule a time to test using information on the myTC Testing Center tab.
+Examples of accommodation include oral administration, extended time, and an isolated environment.
+It is the student's responsibility to make necessary arrangements for accommodation with the instructor and to schedule a test in advance of the due date.
+It is advised that students book an appointment as soon as a test is assigned to ensure that the test can be scheduled before the due date.

-Testing accommodations office hours:

-Monday - Friday: 8:00 a.m. - 3:30 p.m.
+Testing accommodations office hours: Monday - Friday: 8:00 a.m. - 4:00 p.m.

-Arrangements for testing outside of normal office hours can be scheduled.
+Arrangements for testing outside of normal office hours are available.